-Eating out in this place with 4 large restaurants and several bistros and/or bodegas is a Canary Island treat.
+Eating out in this place with four large restaurants and several bistros and/or bodegas is a Canary Island treat.

-Now, open to the public since 1993 the Los Realejos estate may be enjoyed for great scenic walks with ocean views where a big part of La Orotava valley can be seen.
+Now open to the public since 1993, this estate of Los Realejos may be enjoyed for great scenic walks with ocean views where a big part of La Orotava valley can be seen.
 The typical Tenerife details in this oasis are Tenerife culture features worthy of museums.

 The amount of cars that you often see in its car park which has space for 200 vehicles proves